 The form of proxy accompanying this Information Circular (the "Proxy") is solicited by and on behalf of the management of the Company.
-The solicitation of Proxies will be primarily by mail, but Proxies may be solicited personally or by telephone by directors, officers and regular employees of the Company.
+The solicitation of Proxies will be primarily by mail, but Proxies may be solicited personally, by telephone or other means of communication and by directors, officers and regular employees of the Company.
 The Company will bear all costs of this solicitation.
 We have arranged for intermediaries to forward the meeting materials to Beneficial Shareholders and we may reimburse the intermediaries for their reasonable fees and disbursements in that regard.